 Riteng Computer declined to comment.

-The Shanghai city government said the explosion occurred at about 3:40 p.m. on December 17 at a workshop on the fourth floor of the facility.
+In its own statement on Sunday, the Shanghai city government said the explosion occurred at about 3:40 p.m. on December 17 at a workshop on the fourth floor of the facility.
 It put the number of injured at 57, of whom 23 had burns and were hospitalized for further observation, but none had life-threatening injuries.

 Shares of Pegatron ended down 1.71 percent on Monday, trimming losses from a 6.7 percent decline at the open.
 The broader market fell 2.2 percent.